alan-turing-institute/fridge/workflow-based/argo-workflow-setup.md

 # Workflow based design

 Once the cluster is set up, we can start to deploy the workflow based components.
-The first step is to deploy Argo Workflows.
+To set up the workflow based design, we will need to deploy the following components:

+- Longhorn
+- Ingress-Nginx controller
+- Cert-manager
+- MinIO
+- Argo Workflows

+Note that the following instructions are for a development environment, and will undergo further changes.
+Some elements are currently set up inconsistently, reflecting the learning process.

 ## Longhorn